mirror/dd-wrt/src/router/python/Doc/tutorial/datastructures.rst

    Remove all items from the list.
 Equivalent to ``del a[:]``.

-.. method:: list.index(x)
+.. method:: list.index(x[, start[, end]])
    :noindex:

-   Return the index in the list of the first item whose value is *x*.
-It is an error if there is no such item.
+   Return zero-based index in the list of the first item whose value is *x*.
+   Raises a :exc:`ValueError` if there is no such item.

+   The optional arguments *start* and *end* are interpreted as in the slice notation and are used to limit the search to a particular subsequence of the list.
+The returned index is computed relative to the beginning of the full sequence rather than the *start* argument.

 .. method:: list.count(x)